dxin16/temp-turner-rn/README.md

 Purdue Spring 2023 - ECE 49022 Section 2 - Team 22: The Temp Turner

 This is the repo for our project's code.
 Most of the files contained are standard files that React Native requires to run.
-The main Temp Turner code implementation can be found in `TempTurner/src`.
+The main Temp Turner mobile app code implementation can be found in `TempTurner/src`.
 Code involving the ESP32 and the motor can be found in `Arduino_ESP32`.

 ## Current Progress (Mobile App)